sagoez/canon-ratiola/README.md

 - **Event Sourcing**: All state changes captured as immutable events
 - **Actor-per-Client**: Each client managed by isolated actor (ractor)

+From an high level view, the engine is a stateless orchestrator that processes incoming transactions in the following way:

+- Command Handlers: Responsible for validating and transforming commands into events

+  1. **Load**: Fetches any required state/resources
+  2. **Validate**: Ensures command adheres to business rules
+  3. **Emit**: Produces one or more events based on the command
+  4. **Effect**: Applies side effects (e.g., sending a message or whatever it may be)

+- Event Handlers: Responsible for applying events to client state

+The engine itself is responsible for sequencing commands/events, ensuring idempotency, and applying event to state.

+Each client is represented by a globally unique actor, that manages its own in memory state.
+The actor receives commands from the engine, applies them to its state, and returns the resulting events back to the engine for persistence.

 ## Components

 | Component | Responsibility |